liamkendall/sdm-exercise/README.md

 ### Questions

-How well does the model predict the occurrence of Bombus muscorum? refer to the AUC curve and the response curves for the two environmental variables.
-What does it tell us about this species environmental tolerances in terms of temperature and rainfall?
+1. How well does the model predict the occurrence of Bombus muscorum? refer to the AUC curve and the response curves for the two environmental variables.
+2. Compare the maps and response curves of MAT and MAP with the mapped predictions, what does it tell us about this species environmental tolerances in terms of temperature and rainfall?
+3. Do you think climate change or anthropogenic land use change is more important for the distribution of Bombus muscorum in Sweden?
+Why?